 Fun in the Sun

-22. Designate a mom lifeguard for pool days with friends.
+20. Designate an adult lifeguard for pool days with friends.
 If you’re swimming with other families, rotate every half-hour.
-Every mom takes a turn and has to watch the water with no phone in hand.
+Every adult takes a turn and has to watch the water with no phone in hand.

-24. Protect your kids’ hair from chlorine by getting it wet before they jump in the pool.
+22. Protect your kids’ hair from chlorine by spraying it with a mixture of water and conditioner before they jump in the pool.

-25. Soothe sunburns with frozen aloe.
-Freeze it in icecube trays and pop one out after a long day in the sun.
+23. Soothe sunburns with frozen aloe.
+Freeze it in ice cube trays and pop one out after a long day in the sun.
 (Bonus: use these on your skin when your pores are big and your eyes are puffy.)

-26. Keep your valuables safe.
-Cool off in the ocean without fear of your wallet or phone getting stolen by wrapping them in a (clean) diaper.
+24. Keep your valuables safe.
+Cool off in the water without fear of your wallet or phone getting stolen by wrapping them in a (clean) diaper.
 No one will touch it!

-29. Instead of trying to wash sand away with water, try rubbing sandy spots with baby powder.
-The powder soaks up the moisture that’s making the sand stick to your skin.
+27. Instead of trying to wash sand away with water, try rubbing sandy spots with cornstarch.
+It soaks up the moisture that makes sand stick to your skin and doesn’t include harsh chemicals.

 Rainy Day Hacks